hafslundnett/hdd-style/CONTRIBUTING.md

 # Contributing to hdd-theme

-Looking to contribute something to Font Awesome? **Here's how you can help.**
+Looking to contribute something to Hafslund digital designsystem? **Here's how you can help.**

 ## Key branches